Seymour College (Victoria): Campus

 Building works completed in 2012 enabled the whole school to consolidate at a single site in Loco Street.

 As of 2016 all the government schools in Seymour have been incorporated into Seymour College.

 The campus has 2 main areas.
 These are the high school area (7–12) and the primary school area (F–6).
-The primary school area has its own Library and canteen.
+There is a canteen in the high school.

 Performance

 Seymour College in 2016 and 2017 performed above other schools in terms of the average ATAR score obtained by students who successfully complete year 12/VCE.
 The median score reported by the Better Education VCE Independent School Ranking – 2016 was 27.